Malaysians of Indian descent in Penang: Literature

 The first known Tamil magazine called Thangai Nesan was published in 1876.
 Two other magazines Ulaka Nesan and Hindu Nesan were published in 1887 and 1888 respectively.
 We also know that in 1887 a book entitled Sathiya Vedha Sarithira Saaram (The Essence of the Bible) by Palavendhiram Rayappan was published here.
 In 1890, Pathaanandha Maalai (A garland of Praise) was published by Mohamed Sultan Maraikkayar.
 (A list of early books provided.)
 Many of these books and magazines were produced by Indian immigrants and much of the literary output was in the form of poetry and some of the notable poets of recent times were Swami Ramadasar, Panaikkulam M. Abdul Majid and N.Karim.
 This tradition continues today with home-grown writers and poets.
 In the early fifties Tamil Murasu, a Singapore Tamil daily, began a student supplement called Maanavar Manimandra Malar (Supplement for Students Bell Club).
 This served as a training ground for budding writers in Tamil.
 The Thamilar Thirunaal (Tamils Festival, also sponsored by this daily, provided motivation and training for writers with its various literary competitions.

 Following these examples, several- associations were formed in Penang to promote and nourish Tamil writing.
 Among them were the Tamil Youth Bell Club, Valluvar Debating Society, Bharathi Debating Society, the Senthamizh Kala Nilayam and North Malaya Tamil Writers Association.

 Poetry can be said to be the most. prolific of the literary output.
 (A list of significant poets and poetry provided.)
 Following this is the significant production of short stories.
 The Penang-based writers’ list is long, but among them are Murugaiyan, Dato P. Shanmugam, A. Kadir, CT.
 Ramasamy, Anthony Muthu, S. Anbanantham, M. Sultan, etc. (List provided.)

 Significant contribution from Penang to Malaysian Tamil literature includes writings of K. Sonaimuthu with several of his biographies and essays, and R. Karthigesu with his novels.
 While writers like Karthigesu and Seeni Naina Mohamed came into Penang from other states, Penang has also lost some of its illustrious writers like M. Asan Gani, M. Sultan and Karaikizhaar to other states.

-A current list of writers is appended.
-Almost all the writers in our list belong to an older generation and it is a thing of great concern that writers from the younger generation are scarce.